paperduck/algo/README.md

 # Algorithmic Trading Daemon ("algo")

 ## Introduction
 - This is a work in progress.
 As of 2017-12-30, live trading and forward testing are being coded.
 Backtesting is mostly non-existent.
 - It is a command line application for Linux.
 The Debian operating system is being used for development.
 - Python is used for the bulk of the program currently (`/src/`).
 The database is MySQL (`/src/db/`).
-There are some shell scripts in `/src/scripts`.
+There are some shell scripts in `/src/scripts/`.
 - There are three pieces to this project, as with any algorithmic trading: backtesting, forward testing, and live trading.

 ## How to use
-- Run the bot from /src/ : `python3 main.py`
+- Run the platform from /src/ : `python3 main.py`
-- Run test script from /src/ : `bash tests/run_tests.sh`
+- Run test scripts from /src/ : `bash tests/run_tests.sh`
+- You will need to add information such as broker credentials to the private config file.
+(Details to come.)

 ## Backtesting
 - Backtesting will probably consist of a MySQL database with historical data.
 A script will iterate through the data, and you can write a strategy script to simualate your strategy.
 Or I might use an existing backtesting library.